Teams Phone System Enterprise Guide 2026 | EPC

 Direct Routing connects Teams Phone to your carrier using a Session Border Controller (SBC).
 You keep your current carrier contracts.
 You keep your existing phone numbers.

-This option gives you full control over carrier selection, pricing, and coverage.
-It is the right choice for enterprises with existing carrier relationships, multinational deployments, or locations where Microsoft Calling Plans are not available.
+This option offers full control over carrier selection, pricing, and coverage.
+It is perfect for enterprises that:

 Microsoft Calling Plans